 The decision timeline for loans less than $500,000 is three weeks.
 For loans greater than $500,000, it may take up to six weeks to receive a decision.

 If approved, you’ll need to submit the final documents, and the funds should be dispersed within a week.
-However, an influx of new applications and requests for funding increases may result in disbursement delays.

 Once the EIDL funds hit your account, you can use them to pay for operating expenses and business debt.
 All loan repayments are automatically deferred for two years following the origination of your loan.
 But keep in mind that interest will accrue during this time.